JoshAlb21/SelfDrivingCar/README.md

 * rotation around the vehicle vertical axis (Gierrate / yaw angle)
 * distances of the sensors (number can be increased as desired)

+## Starting Point
+random to increase generalisation with random speed and (random orientation)

+### Are we 'done'?
+How do we know that an episode (everything between an initial and terminal state) is finished ?
+If the car is not moving with a mean velocity of 0.1 over the last 1000 frame we reset the environment

 # Parameter
 ppu: pixel per unit ratio
 pixel_length of car/meter length of car